 Text properties which have not been altered by the user will adopt the relevant, prevailing text styles.

 Custom text-properties—i.e. those changed by the user before saving the symbol to a custom palette—remain as customized.

-When adding a line, line properties always remain unchanged (i.e. as set by the user before saving to a custom workspace, or as predefined in the Basic/Advanced workspaces).
+By contrast, the line properties of lines applied from a palette always remain unchanged (i.e. as set by the user before saving to a custom workspace, or as predefined in the Basic/Advanced workspaces).